opulencephp/Opulence/app/rdev/views/README.md

 > **Note:** When extending a template, the child template inherits all of the parent's tag and variable values.

 #### Parts
 Another common case is a master template that is leaving a child template to fill in some information.
-For example, let's say our master has a sidebar, and we want to define the sidebar's contents in the child template:
+For example, let's say our master has a sidebar, and we want to define the sidebar's contents in the child template.
+Use the `{% show(NAME_OF_PART) %}` statement:

 ##### Master.html
 ```
 <div id="sidebar">
-    {{sidebar}}
+    {% show("sidebar") %}
 </div>
 ```